terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/complete/README.md

-# Complete example with byok encryption, autoscaling, CBR rules, storing credentials in secrets manager and read-only replica
+# Complete example with BYOK encryption, autoscaling, CBR rules, VPE creation and read-only replica provisioning

 An end-to-end example that uses the module's default variable values.
 This example uses the IBM Cloud terraform provider to: